christianfosli/christianfosli.github.io/content/about.md

 I'm also a Linux enthusiast and very comfortable in the terminal.

 Outside of tech I like to bicycle, work out/lift weights, and spend time with my family and friends.
-I'm a husband and a dad to an amazing toddler.
+I'm a husband and a dad to two amazing boys.

 On this website I will mostly post tech-related content, usually in English but sometimes in Norwegian.